-- 625. The Respondent also states that the reasonableness of its costs is supported by the following four factors.
-984 First, the Respondent employed a number of methods to increase cost efficiencies by "coordinating its submissions", engaging "the same counsel team", "coordinating submission calendars and logistics with opposing counsel" among the six cases originally brought by a single Notice of Arbitration, and "agreeing to the same tribunal and joint hearing" in PCA Cases 2014-19, 2014-20, 2014-21 and 2014-22.
-985 Second, the case at hand has presented "a number of complex factual and legal issues".
-986 Third, the present case is "of significant importance" to the Czech Republic, given that "it could face a wave of additional claims if the decision in this case were favourable to Claimant.
-987 Fourth, the present proceedings have become lengthy because of a number of factors outside the Respondent's control, such as the EC's attempt to intervene and the Czech Republic's replacement of counsel due to the public procurement rules.
-988 Lastly, the Respondent claims that even "if [the Claimant] were to prevail on some or all of its claims", the Claimant should be required to bear its costs.
-989 - 626.
-In respect of costs incurred in the context of the briefing on the Achmea judgment, the Respondent argues that such briefing was "both necessary and entirely reasonable for the Czech Republic to request" given that it was a "landmark development" and that "the pursuit of EU law-based defenses [...] is even mandated by the overarching duty of loyalty binding the Czech Republic vis-à-vis the EU and its Member States".990 - 627.
-As regards costs incurred in connection with the challenge to Mr. Beechey, the Respondent argues that it "was based on very real concerns", "was not frivolous, vexatious, or dilatory" and "was pursued promptly and efficiently".
-991 - 628.
-Finally, the Respondent objects to the Claimant claiming reimbursement for "IPVIC's internal
+- 619. Further, the Respondent submits that its costs are reasonable in amount, noting that its costs "are as much as four times lower than the reported average costs of respondents in investment treaty disputes." - 620.
+The Respondent also states that the reasonableness of its costs is supported by the following four factors.
+First, the Respondent employed a number of methods to increase cost efficiencies by "coordinating its submissions", engaging "the same counsel team", "coordinating submission calendars and logistics with opposing counsel" among the six cases originally brought by a single Notice of Arbitration, and "agreeing to the same tribunal and joint hearing" in PCA Cases 2014-19, 2014-20, 2014-21 and 2014-22.974 Second, the case at hand has presented "a number of complex factual and legal issues".
+Third, the present case is "of significant importance" to the Czech Republic, given that "it could face a wave of additional claims if the decision in this case were favourable to Claimant."
+Fourth, the present proceedings have become lengthy because of a number of factors outside the Respondent's control, such as the EC's attempt to intervene and the Czech Republic's replacement of counsel due to the public procurement rules.
+Lastly, the Respondent claims that even "if [the Claimant] were to prevail on some or all of its claims", the Claimant should be required to bear its costs.In respect of costs incurred in the context of the briefing on the Achmea judgment, the Respondent argues that such briefing was "both necessary and entirely reasonable for the Czech Republic to request" given that it was a "landmark development" and that "the pursuit of EU law-based defenses [...] is even mandated by the overarching duty of loyalty binding the Czech Republic vis-à-vis the EU and its Member